convox/go-u2fhost/README.md

 Mostly because I wasn't sure what a good high level API would look like, and opted to provide a more general purpose low level API.

 That said, in the future I may add a high level API similar to the Javascript U2F API.

+# This fork

+In order to use this lib with the WebAuthn API, we had to change how it encodes the `SignatureData` and `AuthenticatorData` to use the web safe encode.